m-crown/OMEinfo/README.md

 - [Support](#support)

 ## Installation
 OMEinfo is provided as a Docker container and command line tool, which can be easily set up in a local environment or on cloud-based platforms.
+OMEinfo has been tested to work using Rocky Linux 8.8, Windows 10 22H2 (via WSL) and MacOS 13.2.

 ### Pre-built docker image
 1. Install Docker on your machine following the [official installation guide](https://docs.docker.com/get-docker/).
 NOTE: If running on Windows, Docker will also require Windows Subsystem for Linux to be installed - see the documentation [here](https://learn.microsoft.com/en-us/windows/wsl/install).
 You may also need to disable or allow WSL access to the internet in your firewall.